-Lucy here!
-I would love to come to your school and share my books with your students.
-Since Roof Octopus and Monday are picture books, they would appeal the most to PreK-2nd graders.
+Lucy here—I would love to come to your school and share my books with your students!
+Since my books are picture books, they would appeal the most to PreK-2nd graders.
 However, I’m willing to present to any grade level.
 I show PowerPoint slides throughout my presentations.

-After I present to a group, I usually like to sign books then.
+After I present to a group, I usually like to sign/distribute any purchased books then.
 But we can work out whatever schedule will best fit the day.

 Story Sparks Activity